stuartpb/couchdb-in-a-hurry/README.md

 A design document generally corresponds with the codebase for an app: each app that uses the database would keep its own design document on the database.

+(It seems to me like design docs make about as much sense if you treat each type of document as having its own design doc, with the things you use that type for as its views, plus an "overall" design doc for validating that documents fit within this structure and for views that might cross types.
+But that's just me, and I haven't heard anything supporting that notion.)

 ### Writing and using design docs

 For writing, design docs use **non**-underscore-prefixed fields (since these fields are data about the design, not the document) for various functions related to an app's use of the database, where the values of these fields are most often strings specifying the code for those functions (or variations on that, like the name of a standard function, or the filename of a support library).